CompuTec/computec-docs/docs/appengine/appengine-users-guide/analytical-page/overview.md

     ![Variants](./media/overview/04-appengine-analytics-variants2save.png)

-3. Choose the Variant name, decide if you want to set it as a default one and if you want to make it available for all users (Public).
+3. Choose the variant name, and decide if you want to set it as a default one.
+Here, you can also make it available for all users (Public) or leave it as a private one.

     ![Variants](./media/overview/05-appengine-analytics-variants-savenew.png)